Kaufman County, Texas: Demographics

+The United States Census Bureau estimated that in 2023, Kaufman County’s population was 185,690.
+It was also estimated that the population was 46.6% Non-Hispanic White, 28.1% Hispanic or Latino, 20.8% Non-Hispanic Black, 2.2% Asian, 0.4% Native American, 0.1% Pacific Islander, and 1.9% Multiracial.

 Media

 Kaufman County is part of the Dallas/Fort Worth DMA.
 Local media outlets include KDFW-TV, KXAS-TV, WFAA-TV, KTVT-TV, KERA-TV, KTXA-TV, KDFI-TV, KDAF-TV, KFWD-TV, and KDTX-TV.
 Other nearby stations that provide coverage for Kaufman County come from the Tyler/Longview/Jacksonville market and they include KLTV, KYTX-TV, KFXK-TV, and KETK-TV.

 Kaufman County is served by three newspapers, the Terrell Tribune, the Kaufman Herald, and the Forney Messenger.
 Forney, Texas, is also served by online news media outlet inForney.com, which covers breaking news for the county.
 A quarterly magazine called Kaufman County Life is produced by the Terrell Tribune.
 The Kemp and Mabank areas are included in coverage by The Monitor and Athens Daily Review newspapers.

 Law enforcement

 The Kaufman County Sheriff's Office is Kaufman County's main police force.
 Smaller cities depend on the sheriff's office, along with the Texas Highway Patrol, for law-enforcement duties.